Telefonica/latch-plugin-wordpress/README.md

 ##PREREQUISITES
  * WordPress version 1.5 or later.
+(Tested up to 4.4.2)

  * Curl extensions active in PHP (uncomment **"extension=php_curl.dll"** or"** extension=curl.so"** in Windows or Linux php.ini respectively.